metronidazole (generic name)

-Side effects that you should report to your doctor or health care professional as soon as possible:
+What side effects may I notice from receiving this medicine?Side effects that you should report to your doctor or health care professional as soon as possible:

 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):

-Keep out of the reach of children.
+Where should I keep my medicine?Keep out of the reach of children.

 Store at room temperature below 25 degrees C (77 degrees F).
 Protect from light.
 Keep container tightly closed.
 Throw away any unused medicine after the expiration date.

-never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.